 - Guardianship papers, custody papers, or court orders

 If you need help obtaining medical records for your student, you may visit a local clinic that provides free physical exams and school immunizations through the Worcester Free Clinic Coalition or www.worcesterfreeclinics.org.
-If you need a school health record form for your student's doctor, you may find that here.
+Click here for the Massachusetts School Health Record Form to bring to your child's doctor.